andreasabel/inCode/entry/functor-combinatorpedia.md

 and take advantage of common functionality.

-For example, if you were making a data type/EDSL to describe a command line parser, you might have two primitives: `data Arg a`, for positional arguments parsing `a`, and `data Option a`, for `--flag` non-positional options parsing `a`.
+For example, if you were making a data type/EDSL to describe a command line argument parser, you might have two primitives: `data Arg a`, for positional arguments parsing `a`, and `data Option a`, for `--flag` non-positional options parsing `a`.
 From there, you can *choose* what structure of command line arguments you want to be able to express.

 For instance, a structure that can support multiple arguments and optionally a single `Option` would be: